-Mezzo-soprano Olesya Petrova has a warm, round voice with excellent low, middle and top notes.
+The internationally acclaimed mezzo-soprano Olesya Petrova has a warm, round voice with excellent low, middle and top notes.
 She is charismatic, with a marvellous stage presence.

 RECENT AND FUTURE ENGAGEMENTS

-Some recent and future highlights include:
+Her most recent and future highlights include among others:

 - Azucena/Il Trovatore (concert version) and Verdi’s Requiem w.
 Auckland Philharmonic;